brunokoga/pathfinder-markdown/prd_markdown/ultimateCombat/ultimateCombatSpellLists.md

 Blasts of explosive energies, eldritch enhancements, and allies summoned from other realities often prove just as vital to success in battle as skill with a blade and precision with a bow.
 The lists presented here summarize all of the new spells presented in this book, except for spells that interact with the optional wounds and vitality subsystem.
 The spells for this subsystem are presented in that section.

-An <sup>M</sup> or <sup>F</sup> appearing at the end of a spell's name in the spell list denotes a material or focus component not normally included in a spell component pouch.
+An M or F appearing at the end of a spell's name in the spell list denotes a material or focus component not normally included in a spell component pouch.

 **Order of Presentation** : The first spell lists presented are the lists of spells separated by class and level.
 These include the spell name and a brief and incomplete description of the spell.
 Immediately after those lists is a complete list of all spells with full descriptions of those spells listed.
 Spells in all lists are presented in alphabetical order, except when a spell's name begins with âcommunal,â âgreater,â âlesser,â or âmass,â in which case it is alphabetized under the base spell name.